usnistgov/hostap/README.md

 DPP hacks for wpa\_supplicant and hostap with device identity.

 This fork of hostap adds device identity support during the onboarding process.

+This project is part of the [Trustworthy Networks of Things](https://www.nist.gov/programs-projects/trustworthy-networks-things) project at NIST.

 The following is a summary of the interactions: